IBM/openshift-serverless-labs/docs/lab3.md

     ```

     Example output:
-    ```bash
+    ```
     [1,1,2,3]
     ```

 Congratulations!
 You've tagged each revision of your fib-knative application resulting in customized URLs for each version of our application.